 We facilitate holistic training in a few ways.
 First of all, our content library contains 5,000 video micro lessons built according to our proprietary microlearning methodology.
 These lessons are short and focused enough to make holistic learning possible.
 Our platform makes it easy to create, deliver, and track training, including allowing you to upload your own content and blend it with our library.
 Use our platform to set up instructor-led training (ILT) or “set and forget” training with our platform.

 Best of all, Grovo’s account management team—the best in the industry—will dedicate a team to your organization to help you design a holistic program.
 This includes chunking up your content into bite-sized segments that can be delivered via the holistic method, or creating microcontent from scratch.

-Here is an example of a sample learning track of micro lessons for how to “Using Email to Your Advantage.”
+Here is an example of a sample learning track of micro lessons for how to “Use Stories to Engage Your Audience.”
 These would be used to train a learner in the Intellectual context of the topic:

 The power of simulated immersion